isomerpages/gb-assist/_gov-assist/3c-grants.md

 <a href="https://www.sfa.gov.sg/food-farming/funding-schemes/agriculture-productivity-food" target="_blank" style="color:#037e8a">Find out more</a>

+#### Artificial Intelligence and Data Analytics (AIDA) Grant

+The AIDA grant supports projects that demonstrate adoption of AI & DA techniques that achieve business objectives of strategy & decision making with workforce impact, as well as applied research projects in AI and DA for Singapore's financial sector.

+<a href="https://www.mas.gov.sg/schemes-and-initiatives/Artificial-Intelligence-and-Data-Analytics-AIDA-Grant" target="_blank" style="color:#037e8a">Find out more</a>

+#### Asian Financial Leaders Scheme (AFLS)

+The AFLS initiative helps Fis defray part of the costs incurred in sending promising C-1/C-2 Singaporean finance professionals on eligible leadership programmes.

+<a href="https://www.mas.gov.sg/schemes-and-initiatives/asian-financial-leaders-scheme" target="_blank" style="color:#037e8a">Find out more</a>

 #### Aviation Development Fund (ADF)

 The Aviation Development Fund (ADF) supports the development and growth of the aviation industry in Singapore, with focus on raising airport productivity, building capabilities, and developing manpower.